EbenGitHub/FinalProjCS50P/project/README.md

 e
 ```
 if you want to save you contacts and exist from the program.
 If you interrupt the program, all your information you just entered will be lost.
-* This ;6is the final and exciting part of HOW TO USE.
+* This is the final and exciting part of HOW TO USE.
 If you want to export your contacts as pdf, input -

 ```bash
 x